jimmyriguelle/AutomationWithKarate/README.md

 # AutomationWithKarate
-Test Automation pf Swagger Pet Store using Karate
+Test Automation for Swagger Pet Store using Karate Framework